 Baylor Medical School has many strong attributes, from being one of the top private medical schools in the country to also being one of the cheapest.

 The school prides itself on its commitment to diversity, service to society, innovation, and excellence.
 Located in the Texas Medical Center, the largest medical complex in the world.

 With an acceptance rate of 4%, there’s no denying it’s a competitive school.
 With a lot of hard work and careful attention to your application’s details, you will be one step closer to obtaining an acceptance letter.

 Students at Baylor have opportunities to gain clinical experiences at hospitals around Houston, have access to millions in funding for research, and more.
 The location near the Gulf Coast allows them to be one of the top bioscience research institutions in the country.

 Beyond Texas, Baylor is part of the AAMC Global Health Learning Opportunities program, giving students access to about 1,400 clinical rotations in 30 countries.
 Baylor is looking to create graduates who give back to both their local and global communities by being innovators, caretakers, and pioneers in the medical field.

-Baylor’s mission aims to ”prepare learners to become the next generation of leaders in the biomedical and health sciences with competencies founded in inquiry, service and innovation to promote health and transform healthcare locally and globally.”
+Baylor’s mission is to aim to be a “health sciences university that creates knowledge and applies science and discoveries to further education, healthcare and community service locally and globally.”
 Houston is one of the most diverse cities in the United States, and so Baylor prides itself on its commitment to diversity.

 Baylor Medical School rankings are high in both the US World and News Report.
-Baylor ranks #22 for research schools and even higher in the primary care schools category (#4).
+Baylor ranks #22 for research schools and even higher in the pediatrics category (#7).

 The Baylor School of Medicine’s chief program is the M.D. program.
 In this program, students spend the first three semesters in the foundational science program, learning scientific concepts, gaining an understanding of medical problems, and practicing for patient interaction.